WHERE IS HOT IN OCTOBER?

 As Autumn chills hit the UK, Marrakech is an ideal destination to chase a little late sunshine.
 An excellent place to start is to get wonderfully lost in the souks of this enchanting city.
 The winding maze of stalls displaying babouche slippers, spices, kaftans, jewellery and, of course, souvenirs are definitely worth a browse, before unwinding at Le Comptoir bar, Hivernage, where sparkling (and skillful) dancers balancing trays of lit candles parade around when the clock strikes 12am.
 Equally, the topsy-turvy square of Djemaa el-Fna is brimming with acrobats, snake charmers and belly dancers - but if you're seeking sophistication - Marrakech is full of refreshing hammams, so you can get your pampering fix too.

-Thermometer says: The average temperature of Gozo in October is 21°C, which is handy if you plan on trying some of the several varieties of watersports on offer around the island.
+Thermometer says: The average temperature of Malta in October is 21°C, which is handy if you plan on trying some of the several varieties of watersports on offer around the island.

-The charming island of Gozo is a slightly calmer version of sister island Malta's resorts, offering stunning beaches and engrossing culture.
 Out of all the beaches in Gozo, Ir-Ramla il-Hamra stands out as the longest and sandiest with fine, reddish swathes to sink your toes into.
-It's a popular spot for winter sun holidays, where visitors can bronze on the soft sands and then take a dip in the azure waters - the Blue Hole is one of Gozo’s favoured diving and snorkelling spots if you fancy exploring the island's marine life a little closer - this is one of the most scenic parts of the coast, so have your camera to hand.
-Equally, you can discover Gozo island's lush interior with scenic villages, quaint restaurants and natural beauty.
+The Blue Hole is one of Gozo’s favoured diving and snorkelling spots if you fancy exploring the island's marine life a little closer - plus it's one of the most scenic parts of the coast, so have your camera to hand.
+Comino is where you'll find the famous Blue Lagoon, a postcard-worthy sheltered cove sporting transparent waters ideal for snorkelling and swimming.

 AYIA NAPA, CYPRUS